 Coil springs are the components of a suspension system which absorb the impact when you drive over bumps or holes in the road.
 In some model vehicles, they use metal rods instead of springs to do this.

 Every time you drive over a bump or pothole, the tires incur most of the impact.
 Plus, your braking, corning, and accelerating actions have a big impact on your tires too.
-If your tires were to leak or have worn treads, it will interfere with the smoothness of your driving.
+If your tires were to leak are or not have adequate tread, it would interfere with the smoothness of your driving.

 That way, the vehicle is not bouncing up and down like crazy after you drive over a bump.
 Shock absorbers contain thick oil inside of them.
 If it were to leak out, it could cause problems with other areas of the suspension system.

 There are several rods which link different components of the suspension system together.
 These are metal linkages which are highly durable and should last for the duration of the vehicle’s lifespan.

 However, the suspension bushings can wear out quickly if they’re made of rubber.
 The joints may also get too loose over time as well.
 That is why if you ever have a problem in your suspension system, it is probably one of the smaller joints, bearings, or bushings causing it.